confluentinc/kafka-rest/docs/config.rst

   * Importance: high

 ``schema.registry.url``
-  The base URL for the schema registry that should be used by the Avro serializer.
+  The base URL for |sr| that should be used by the Avro serializer.

   * Type: string
   * Default: "http://localhost:8081"